It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 Take 24 hours to sleep on it and really make the best decision about whether or not you should buy this item of clothing.
 It may be that it’s the right decision, but at least you will have thought about it and there will be no regrets down the line.

 When buying clothes in the future, choose items made from good material and invest in timeless pieces.
-These items will last much longer than cheap clothes which rip easily or lose their shape quickly with regular wear.
+While you may end up with fewer clothes, these items will last much longer than cheap clothes which rip easily or lose their shape quickly with regular wear.

 Clothes that are made from high-quality materials tend to fit better because they mold to your body shape.
 And they’re worth the price tag because they will last longer than other cheaper clothes.